regmi-sijan/ml4cal/testbeam/onnx/README.md

 ```

 There are multiple CLI options that affect the behavior of the conversion module,
-these need to be studied carefully.
+these may need to be studied carefully.
 Caveat -- the names of the NN layers do matter,
 and they may be affected during the conversion process, so some debugging may be
 in order.